thoth-station/core/community/sig-stack-guidance/README.md

 # Stack Guidance Special Interest Group

-Work on recommending the most effective, performant and secure software stack for user applications.
+Work on recommending the most effective, performant and secure software stack for user applications and on actively creating prescriptions and security related information

 The [charter](charter.md) defines the scope and governance of the Stack Guidance Special Interest Group.